<<< DIY Campervan Mini Projects

 - Sand smooth and paint black.

-- Fit the plastic locking collar to the rear of the monitor assembly.
-This locking collar protruding beyond the back of the monitor will now provide some protection from the battery pressing on the monitor cables.
-Though to facilitate this we also need to provide a relief opening in the collar for the cables to pass through the monitor collar….
+- Fit the monitor’s plastic locking collar to the rear of the monitor assembly.
+This locking collar, protruding beyond the back of the monitor, can provide some protection space for the cables protruding from the rear of the monitor, so they aren’t being being jammed at an awkward sharp angle between the battery and the monitor.
+Though to make this work we need to provide a small relief opening in the collar wall for the cables to pass through the collar from the rear of the monitor…..

 - Now – we could fit the monitor display directly in this hole – but the rear space is very cramped (against the battery), and will most likely over time compromise the cables that are connected to the rear of the monitor.
 So, I suggest making a spacer ring to move the display out from the box just a little….